coreboot/coreboot/Documentation/getting_started/kconfig.md

 - savedefconfig - Creates a ‘defconfig’ file, stripping out all of the symbols that were left as default values.
 This is very useful for debugging, and is how config files should be saved.
-- silentoldconfig - This evaluates the .config file the same way that the oldconfig target does, but does not print out each question as it is evaluated.
-It still stops to query the user if an option with no answer in the .config file is found.

 ### Targets not typically used in coreboot